 Erik and his wife settled in the Bywater neighborhood of New Orleans and quickly fell in love with its close-knit sense of community, palpable history, and amazing food.
 He’s an avid paddler and designs and builds his own canoes and kayaks.
 When he’s not busy perfecting Seven Three’s next offering, you might find him sipping a Last Word or Boulevardier.

 Tristan came on in the early days of Seven Three - shortly after the distillery opened its doors - and has been thrilled to be on the wild ascent the brand has seen since then.
 Day to day, you can find him overseeing operations at the distillery, coordinating events and donations, supplying the gift shop, and offering invaluable feedback while sampling spirits and cocktails alike.
 If there’s something he loves the most, it’s that no two days are ever the same.
 No danger of that with such a rapidly expanding brand!

-Tristan is quite literally marrying into New Orleans.
+Tristan quite literally married into New Orleans.
 His wife, Margaret, grew up Uptown, before drawing him in from the midwest.
 They are proud residents of the Irish Channel, so much so they got engaged on the doorstep of Atchafalaya.
 In his spare time, you’re apt to find Tristan writing fiction at a cafe while enjoying ungodly quantities coffee & beignets, or headed off to the Broad or Prytania theaters to catch a movie.
 And most likely, there’s a Gentilly Gin & tonic not far from his side.
 Perks of the job.

 Rose credits Gentilly Gin for her current role as Social Media Manager at Seven Three Distilling.
 Familiar with the distillery, she ordered a pour of Gentilly Gin on the rocks at a bar one night and fell in love with the depth and range of flavors.
 It didn’t take her long to apply for a position at Seven Three, and she now firmly believes that all good things come from gin.